RdotByte/address_api/README.md

 All responses are cached for 24 hours (1440 minutes) to improve performance.
 The cache is automatically invalidated and refreshed when making new requests.

-## Rate Limiting

-The API implements Laravel's rate limiting.
-Default limits and specific quotas will be provided by your API administrator.

 ## Code Examples

 ### PHP (Guzzle)